 The question I am posing in this analysis probably seems arcane, but it is an extremely practical and important one for every religious commitment.
 Please allow me to begin to unpack it in plain language.
 The issue is this: in what ways can religious beliefs power moral truth that valid secular moral systems can’t?
 What if any real value can they add to moral conviction?
 Asking such questions obliges us to ask the obvious if uncomfortable follow-up: what do they take away?

 A question this broad simply cannot be asked without carefully defining the terms of the analysis, which is why the wording of the title question is important.
 The most difficult term in it is “true.”
 I have devoted a considerable number of words to that effort in other essays (see “What Makes It True?” and “What Counts as Justification?).
-Given our present confusions about whether truth lies in a publicly defensible correspondence to reality or in a coherence to our private convictions, declarative sentences — whose grammatical role is always to proclaim a truth — must take a stand on which of these positions is assumed in the sentence.
+Given our present confusions about whether truth lies in a publicly defensible correspondence to reality or in a coherence to our private convictions, declarative sentences — whose grammatical role is always to proclaim a truth — must take a stand on which of these positions is assumed in an answer to the title question.
 This is a problem for any declaration, but it is a far more difficult one for beliefs in contemporary life, so our thinking must continually choose between public and private means of warranting them.
 We begin by asking what the term “truth” means for our answer to the question.
 Does it imply an understanding that allows any belief to be true for me but not for you (see “What Is the Virtual Circle?”)?
 That answer poses impossible problems as will be shown.
 But even if some religious truths can be defended as public knowledge, are they sufficiently warranted to predominate over the deep private convictions of believers in other faiths, meaning that they would prove equally valueless to public moral reasoning (see “Can Religious Belief Be Knowledge?”)?